Opportunities for Teens

 Teens of Distinction Program

 The DC Public Library offers part-time jobs for teens through the Teens of Distinction Program.
-Teens work 10-12 hours per week all year long, helping the library with important tasks and projects.
-The Teens of Distinction Program is now hiring!
+Teens work 12 hours per week all year long, helping the library with important tasks and projects.
+The Teens of Distinction Program is not accepting applications at this time.

 To apply, you have to: